 What is Digital Risk?

 The negative outcomes of adopting new technology are difficult to predict.
 New solutions may introduce undetected vulnerabilities that cyber attackers may eventually exploit.
+Certain data processing conditions may also trigger new unpredictable data breach vulnerabilities.
+Digital risk protection aims to mitigate these undesired outcomes, allowing organizations to embrace the digital transformation necessary to scale in this fast-paced era fearlessly.

-Types of Digital Risk
+Types of digital risk

 To simplify the application of digital risk protection, all digital risks must first be categorized.